BirdLife South Africa has produced a number of resources which have been made available to the public. Please see the below:

 - 28 November 2013: South African flufftail on brink of extinction

-The Terrestrial Bird Conservation programme has received media coverage about their work across a range of media platforms and popular articles.
+The Wetland Conservation programme has received media coverage about their work across a range of media platforms and popular articles.
 Read more below:

 ACSA Collaboration on bird strike prevention